codeactual/grunt-horde/README.md

 ### `Gruntfile.js`

-> Define the composition at a high-level: the modules to merge, in what order, and final project-specific customization.
+> Define the composition at a high-level: the modules to merge, in what order, and final customization.

 ```js
 module.exports = function(grunt) {